explorer14/JwtAuthenticationHelper/README.md

   "SigningKey": "f47b558d-7654-458c-99f2-13b190ef0199"
 }

 The signing key can be any sufficiently unique minimum 23-character long string (GUIDs are a fine candidate).
+The issuer and audience can be any string that makes sense in the context of your application, I just use the same names as my application for issuer and for audience I just append the word "Clients".
+If you come up with a better scheme let me know.

 DO NOT expose this key outside of the server, best practice would be to store this key securely (for e.g. in Azure Key Vault or a similar service)